barryclark/jekyll-now/_posts/2018-05-09-Stop-_-Frisk.md

 ![](https://raw.githubusercontent.com/GWarrenn/gwarrenn.github.io/drafts/images/stop_and_frisk/crime_and_census_plot.png)

- One of the more apparent patterns we find is that blacks make up a larger proportion of <i>reported</i> crime in the whiter DC neighborhoods.
+ One of the more apparent patterns we find is that black residents make up a larger proportion of <i>reported</i> crime in the whiter DC neighborhoods.
 The factors of this are not inherently clear in the data; there are certain social factors that could potentially cause this, such as [white residents being more likely to call the police](https://www.vox.com/first-person/2018/5/17/17362100/starbucks-racial-profiling-yale-airbnb-911) in racially homogeneous white neighborhoods.

 ---